gougisle/pokeFinder/README.md

 # Important things to note

-- Currently the PokeAPI does not conatin data for ALL pokemon
+- Currently the PokeAPI does not conatin data for ALL pokemon.
-- I do not own any rights to the pokemon brand or their characters/pokemon, this app does not have any association with the company or brand Pokemon
+- I do not own any rights to the pokemon brand or their characters/pokemon, this app does not have any association with the company or brand Pokemon.